oracle-quickstart/oci-arch-spark/README.md

 ### Testing your Deployment

-This deployment compiles from source, as such it does take some time after deployment before the Spark UI is available.
+This deployment compiles from source, as such it does take some time (15-20 minutes) after deployment before the Spark UI is available.
 You can monitor progress on the Spark Master by watching the log file /var/log/spark-OCI-initialize.log:

 	sudo tail -n 500 -f /var/log/spark-OCI-initialize.log